-- Exploit particle pumping from Li / LLD, fast-wave heating and NBI heating of highbeta H-mode plasmas, and magnetic braking to vary the plasma temperature and density, fast-particle content, and momentum input to improve understanding of RWM stability as a function of core electron/ion collisionality, fast-ion beta, and toroidal rotation and rotation shear. - Aid in the analysis and simulation of neoclassical tearing mode stability emphasizing improved understanding of the physics of rotational shear stabilization and triggering of the NTM, and including the effects of externally applied 3D fields. - Aid in the analysis and simulation of disruption precursor onset and disruption evolution especially the thermal quench and halo-current dynamics.
-Assess and develop novel techniques for disruption mitigation via very rapid density build-up from efficient edge and/or core fueling. - Aid in the development of real-time control of the plasma rotation using NBI and magnetic braking to enable controlled variations of the plasma rotation for RWM and NTM stability, confinement research, and as a potential means to avoid disruptions. - II.
+- Exploit particle pumping from Li / LLD, fast-wave heating and NBI heating of highbeta H-mode plasmas, and magnetic braking to vary the plasma temperature and density, fast-particle content, and momentum input to improve understanding of RWM stability and characterize the performance of advanced RWM control as a function of core electron/ion collisionality, fast-ion beta, and toroidal rotation and rotation shear. - Analyze and simulate neoclassical tearing mode stability emphasizing improved understanding of the physics of rotational shear stabilization and triggering of the NTM, and including the effects of externally applied 3D fields. - Analyze and simulate disruption precursor onset and disruption evolution especially the thermal quench and halo-current dynamics.
+Assess and develop novel techniques for disruption mitigation via very rapid density build-up from efficient edge and/or core fueling. - Develop real-time control of the plasma rotation using NBI and magnetic braking to enable controlled variations of the plasma rotation for RWM and NTM stability, confinement research, and as a potential means to avoid disruptions. - II.
 Multi-Scale Plasma Physics physical processes that govern the confinement of heat, momentum, and particles in plasmas.